ajcallegari/scikit-multichannel/README.md

 # illustrative example
 ![Use case 1](/images/example_1.png)

 This diagram shows a classification pipeline taking 5 numerical input matrices (X0 to X4) and 1 text input (X5).
 Code for building this pipeline is given below.
-The InputSelector and ModelSelector objects are highlighted in red because they provide functionality not present in sklearn, Dask, or spark-ML.
 The InputSelector "SelectKBestInputs" computes a matrix score for each input by aggregating univariate feature scores and then selects the k=3 best inputs.
 The ModelSelector "SelectKBestPredictors" does an internal cross validation run within the training set during the call to pipeline.fit(Xs, y), estimates the accuracy of models trained on inputs 0 to 4, then selects the k=2 best models and sends their inferences on to a meta-classifier.

 ## sample code: